pagkly/Zed/Investopedia3/Statement of Retained Earnings Definition.md

 Statement of Retained Earnings Definition
 ## What Is a Statement of Retained Earnings?

-The statement of retained earnings (retained earnings statement) is a financial statement that outlines the changes in [retained earnings](https://www.investopedia.com/terms/r/retainedearnings.asp) for a company over a specified period.
+The statement of retained earnings (retained earnings statement) is a financial statement that outlines the changes in [[retained earnings]](https://www.investopedia.com/terms/r/retainedearnings.asp) for a company over a specified period.
 This statement reconciles the beginning and ending retained earnings for the period, using information such as net income from the other financial statements, and is used by analysts to understand how corporate profits are utilized.

 The statement of retained earnings is also known as a statement of owner's equity, an equity statement, or a statement of shareholders' equity.
 Boilerplate templates of the statement of retained earnings can be found online.
 It is prepared in accordance with generally accepted accounting principles (GAAP).

 ## Understanding Statement of Retained Earnings

 This statement of retained earnings can appear as a separate statement or as an inclusion on either a balance sheet or an income statement.
-The statement is a financial document that includes information regarding a firm’s retained earnings, along with the net income and amounts distributed to stockholders in the form of [dividends](https://www.investopedia.com/terms/d/dividend.asp).
+The statement is a financial document that includes information regarding a firm’s retained earnings, along with the net income and amounts distributed to stockholders in the form of [[dividends]](https://www.investopedia.com/terms/d/dividend.asp).
 An organization’s net income is noted, showing the amount that will be set aside to handle certain obligations outside of shareholder dividend payments, as well as any amount directed to cover any losses.
 Each statement covers a specified time period, as noted in the statement.

 ### Key Takeaways